github/docs/content/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-base-branch-of-a-pull-request.md

 1. Read the information about changing the base branch and click **Change base**.

-{% tip %}
+> [!TIP]

-**Tip:** When you open a pull request, {% data variables.product.product_name %} will set the base to the commit that branch references.
+> When you open a pull request, {% data variables.product.product_name %} will set the base to the commit that branch references.
 If the branch is updated in the future, {% data variables.product.product_name %} will not update the base branch's commit.

-{% endtip %}

 ## Further reading